Aubrey Scriven

-Aubrey Scriven (7 July 1904 – 1988) was an English professional footballer who played as an outside left for Birmingham, Bradford City and Bristol City in the Football League.
+Aubrey Scriven (7 July 1904 – 30 April 1988) was an English professional footballer who played as an outside left for Birmingham, Bradford City and Bristol City in the Football League.
 He also played non-league football for Warmsworth, Denaby United, Worcester City and Brierley Hill Alliance.

 Life and career

-Scriven was born in Highley, near Bridgnorth in Shropshire, to William Scriven, a roadman in a coal mine, and his wife Rose Ann.
+Scriven was born on 7 July 1904 in Highley, near Bridgnorth in Shropshire, to William Scriven, a roadman in a coal mine, and his wife Rose Ann.
 He played football for Highley Boys' Club before moving to Warmsworth, West Riding of Yorkshire, where he helped the village team win the Doncaster Amateur League title in 1922–23.
 According to the South Yorkshire Times of September 1923, "he is fast, has good ball control, centres accurately and shoots strongly from all angles.
 When he gains complete confidence in himself he should be one of the most dangerous wingers".
 He signed for Denaby United of the Midland League ahead of the 1923–24 season, and his performances attracted attention from clubs at a higher level.
 He was ever-present in senior competition for Denaby until, at the end of November, he joined Football League First Division club Birmingham for an undisclosed fee.

 Scriven began his Birmingham career with the reserve team in the Central League.
 He made his Football League debut on 7 September 1924, replacing Ted Linley at outside left for the home match against Bolton Wanderers which Birmingham won 1–0.
 He kept his place for a couple of months before Linley took over, and then returned to the side for the last month of the season, during which he scored twice.
 Inconsistency meant he never established himself as a first-team regular.
 Over the next two seasons, he shared the position with players including Ernie Islip, Jack Russell and Billy Thirlaway, taking his appearance total to 60, of which all but one were made in league matches, with 9 goals.